ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Update Nuttx with env out of memory fix
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features related.
+Extra if condition added.

 ## Commit #616
 ### Hash